-Wire ropes should be cleaned and lubricated regularly, especially after extreme weight loads or dry, hot temperatures.
+Wire rope distributors suggest that wire ropes should be cleaned and lubricated regularly, especially after extreme weight loads or dry, hot temperatures.
 The strands can be cleaned with steam or compressed air that removes debris.
 Then, a layer of mineral oil or petrolatum-based lubricant should be applied.
 This will help to reduce friction and create a protective layer over the wire rope strands.

-You can extend the life of a wire rope dramatically by carefully inspecting it regularly to catch signs of wear that can be fixed.
+Purchasing wire ropes wholesale can get expensive.
+You want your investment to last as long as possible.
+Fortunately, you can extend the life of a wire rope dramatically by carefully inspecting it regularly to catch signs of wear that can be fixed.
 Inspections should only be conducted by trained workers who know what to look for.
 Special attention should also be given to specific spots on the rope, such as points of attachment.

 OSHA does require a visual inspection of wire ropes before use to identify issues such as:

 If there are only small issues, such as a broken strand or frayed end, they may be fixable if they are caught early enough.
 The worn-down portion can be wrapped in a new wire to create a seized end.
 This wrap should then be fused to create a strong seal and prevent future damage to that point of the rope.
 Also, always work with a reputable wire rope distributor to receive quality products.